CRU Camps bookings for spring 2021.

 - Where possible in indoor areas increasing natural ventilation by opening windows and doors and increasing mechanical ventilation where possible by optimising air conditioning or other system settings (such as by maximising the intake of outside air and reducing or avoiding recirculation of air).

-We are convinced of the benefits of the community on a CRU Camp and whilst we cannot guarantee the health of all who attend camp, just as no school or workplace can guarantee this; but our advice is that the adoption of these measures gives us the best possible chance of avoiding infection.
-In fact, our advice is that the establishment of a camp “bubble” means the risk of infection is typically lower than a school where students and staff are travelling to and from their homes each day with multiple contacts with a much larger group of people.
+We are convinced of the benefits of the community on a CRU Camp and whilst we cannot guarantee the health of all who attend camp (just as no school or workplace can guarantee this), we are committed to providing safe camps.
 In addition, children have been seen to have a much lower infection rate than adults, and studies have also identified that children seem to transmit COVID-19 at a noticeably lower rate than adults.

-Please visit our spring season camp page to see which camps are available with spots remaining.
-Due to reduced capacity, camps will book out faster than usual, and most are already full.
+Please visit our future camp pages to see which camps are available with spots remaining.
+Due to reduced capacity, camps will book out faster than usual, and many are already full or close to capacity.

 Please note that we will continue to respond to advice and direction from the authorities with regard to each camp and will be subject to this.
 This may mean that we need to cancel camps even at late notice.
 We will certainly endeavour to minimise inconvenience as best as we are able.